What is the property market like in Nueva Andalucia right now?

 How is the golf valley influencing property values?

 Golf tourism fuels short-term rentals and keeps long-term demand high.
 Many villas are marketed specifically as “golf-front properties,” appealing to buyers from northern Europe.
-The golf valley remains a cornerstone of Nueva Andalucia’s property values.
+The golf valley remains a cornerstone of Nueva Andalucia’s property values and an important driver within the wider Property Market in Nueva Andalucia.

 Are there risks to investing in Nueva Andalucia property right now?